ceres-solver/ceres-solver/docs/source/solving.rst

 giving rise to a different concrete trust-region algorithm.
-Currently Ceres, implements two trust-region algorithms - Levenberg-Marquardt and Dogleg, each of which is augmented with a line search if bounds constrained are present [Kanzow]_.
+Currently Ceres, implements two trust-region algorithms - Levenberg-Marquardt and Dogleg, each of which is augmented with a line search if bounds constraints are present [Kanzow]_.
 The user can choose between them by setting :member:`Solver::Options::trust_region_strategy_type`.

 .. rubric:: Footnotes